Skip to content

 Please glorify Your name.

 Physical healing is important, but it is not everything.
-While Jesus wept in Gethsemane, He took the time to pray for the eternal souls of those around Him.
-Many of His disciples came under threat by the authorities, their physical lives in danger, yet in the moments before His death, Jesus prayed (John 17) that they would:
+While Jesus wept in Gethsemane, He prayed for the eternal souls of those around Him.
+Many of His disciples came under threat by the authorities, their physical lives in danger, yet in the moments before His death, Jesus prayed they would:

 My prayers are not big enough!
 Are yours?